-Figure 3.2 shows population growth since the start of the Great Recession in $2007.^3$ Service area population growth over the 2010-2012 period was weaker than the U.S.; however, it was closely associated with the strength of regional employment growth relative to the U.S. over the same period.
+Figure 3.2 shows population growth since the start of the Great Recession in 2007.3 Service area population growth over the 2010-2012 period was weaker than the U.S.; however, it was closely associated with the strength of regional employment growth relative to the U.S. over the same period.
 The same can be said for the increase in service area population growth in 2014 relative to the U.S. population growth.
 The association of employment growth to population growth has a one-year lag.
-The relative strength of service area population growth in year "y" is positively associated with service area population growth in year "y".
-Econometric estimates using historical data show when holding the U.S. employment-growth constant, every 1 percent increase in service area employment growth is associated with a 0.4 percent increase in population growth in the next year.
+The relative strength of service area population growth in year "y" is positively associated with service area population growth in year "y" is positively associated with service area population growth in year "y" is positively associated with service area population growth in year "y" is positively associated with service area population growth in year "y" is positively associated with service area population growth in year "y" is positively associated with service area population growth in year "y" is positively associated with service area population growth in year "y" is positively associated with service area population growth is associated with a 0.4 percent increase in population growth in the next year.